MassBank/MassBank3/README.md

 # Installation

+[!WARNING]
-<span style="color:orange">NOTE: Although this version of MassBank is already considered as fully functional, it is still work in progress and in a testing phase! </br> Please create a new issue in case of observing any bug or discrepancy.</span>
+Although this version of MassBank is already considered as fully functional, it is still work in progress and in a testing phase! </br> Please create a new issue in case of observing any bug or discrepancy.

 There are currently two ways to run MassBank: